-Nominations should clearly indicate the scientific impact—innovative, technical, and/or conceptual—and, when applicable, the societal impact of the nominee’s work.
+Nominations should clearly indicate the scientific impact—innovative, technical, and/or conceptual—and, when applicable, the societal and/or economic impact of the nominee’s work.

-This is an international competition for individuals who have made significant contributions to neural networks for machine learning.
+This is an international competition for individuals who have made significant contributions to research in decision-making and/or its applications.

 This award and prize must be presented to an individual, as specified by the will of Henry Bower.